 Women and Gender Equity (WAGE) Program

-The WAGE Program, led by our Feminist Faculty Scholar, Dr. Huma Ahmed-Ghosh, engages incoming first-year students to improve their academic success, leadership, and professional development.
+The WAGE Program engages incoming first-year students to improve their academic success, leadership, and professional development.
 WAGE seeks to improve the inclusion and retention of womxn and gender minoritized students on campus.
 For more information, check out our WAGE Welcome Admissions Brochure.

 Through this course students will acquire study and interpersonal skills for academic and personal success throughout their enrollment at SDSU.
 Transition from high school to college can be full of challenges and choices.
 This course will take students on a journey of self-identity, connect first-year students with like-minded peers who are interested in womxn’s issues and social change, and will support them in a successful transition to San Diego State University.
 We are living through uncertain and unusual times.
 Through our class interactions, we hope to learn and discover values that will sustain and nourish us intellectually and personally.
 This syllabus is aimed at locating yourself in the larger system of knowledge production by centering yourself and your lived experiences.